Ooha

 Uma Maheswari, known by her stage names Sivaranjani (in Tamil and Malayalam film industries) and Ooha (in Telugu film industry), is a former Indian actress.
 She worked primarily in Tamil and Telugu films, in addition to Malayalam films in the 1990s.
 She received Nandi Award for Best Actress for Aame (1994).

 Personal life

-Siva Rajani aka Uma, also known as Ooha in Telugu films was born in Madras - Tamil Nadu in a Tamil Brahmin family (Born in 1976).
+Siva Ranjani real name Umamaheswari also known as Ooha in Telugu films was born in a Kerala Malayali Brahmin family (Born in 1970).
 She married actor Srikanth in 1997 and the couple has three children Roshan Meka, Medha and Rohan.
 She is a peculiar beauty and her light eyes are her high lights.
 She got introduced in Nila Penne, which stars Divya Bharti as heroine in her 1st film.